Quick to prepare, these red hot pork ribs are finger lickin' good. Sticky and mildly spicy you can cook these in a hot oven or even on the barbie.

 - Preheat the oven to 190℃ (170℃ fan)/375°F/gas mark 5.

-- Combine 3 tbsp honey, 2 tbsp tomato purée, 4 tbsp fruity sauce, 2tbsp sherry, 2 cloves of crushed garlic, 2 tbsp grated ginger, 1 tbsp mustard and 2tbsp chilli sauce in a large shallow dish.
+- Combine 3 tablespoon honey, 2 tablespoon tomato purée, 4 tablespoon fruity sauce, 2tbsp sherry, 2 cloves of crushed garlic, 2 tablespoon grated ginger, 1 tablespoon mustard and 2tbsp chilli sauce in a large shallow dish.

 - Add 1.5kg (3lb 6oz) pork ribs and toss in the mixture until well coated.